PLANNED PET PARENTING

-Just as most couples prefer to “plan ahead,” for their anticipated parenthood; it is best to plan ahead before your take on the responsibility of a Puppy/Older Dog/Rescued Dog.
-No matter what age, origin, breed, sex, size, color, training or history, he or she wants and needs love, companionship, protection, food, shelter, toys, grooming, training, playtime, veterinary care, and socialization.
-This is a relationship that should be entered into with not only the best intentions but with the expectation of a lifetime commitment.
-If you think of your perspective dog as a family member and not a disposable commodity, and take the time to find the right match, your life with your dog will be enriched.
+Just as most couples prefer to “plan” for their anticipated parenthood, it is best to plan before you take on the responsibility of a Puppy, Older Dog, or Rescued dog.
+No matter what age, origin, breed, sex, size, color, training, or history, he or she wants and needs love, companionship, protection, food, shelter, toys, grooming, training, playtime, veterinary care, and socialization.
+This is a relationship that should be entered into with not only the best intentions but also with the expectation of a lifetime commitment.
+If you think of your perspective dog as a family member and not a disposable commodity and take the time to find the right match, your life with your dog will be enriched.
 So go get a highlighter because I’m going to tell you lowdown.

-The first thing to do before you even begin your search is have a family meeting and ask the following questions.
+Before you even begin your search, the first thing to do is have a family meeting and ask the following questions.
 Does everyone agree that this is a good idea?
 Is this the right time to get a dog?
-Will someone be home to care for him or will he be alone all day.
-Are you sure you’re not getting the dog for the wrong reason like a present for a child?
+Will someone be home to care for him, or will he be alone all day?
+Are you sure you’re not getting the dog for the wrong reason, like a present for a child?
 Can you afford the additional expenses?
-Do you know how to care for, housetrain and train this dog or are you willing to seek professional help?
+Do you know how to care for, housetrain, and train this dog, or are you willing to seek professional help?
 Does anyone have allergy concerns?
 Do you travel often?
-Will this dog be a part of your household or are you planning to keep him isolated in a basement, garage or yard???
-And the million-dollar question is…and give this one considerable thought, WHY DO YOU WANT A DOG?
+Will this dog be a part of your household, or are you planning to keep him isolated in a basement, garage, or yard???
+I certainly hope not!
+And the million-dollar question is…and give this one considerable thought: WHY DO YOU WANT A DOG?
 Yes, I’m serious.
-So, if your heart is beating a little faster at the thought of finding a new best friend; let’s start with, where to go and what to look for.
-The WHERE might be obvious but the WHAT to look for and WHAT to ask, is WHAT you really need to know.
+So, if your heart is beating a little faster at the mear thought of finding a new best friend, let’s start with where to go and what to look for.
+The WHERE might be obvious, but the WHAT to look for and WHAT to ask is WHAT you need to know.

-BREEDERS A breeder that is recommended by someone you know, and trust is better than one listed on the internet that you know nothing about.
-The breeder can be someone in a private home, or a six-acre facility.
+BREEDERS A breeder recommended by someone you know and trust is better than one listed on the internet that you don’t know anything about.
+The breeder can be someone in a private home or a six-acre facility.
 Preferably the breeder you choose raises only one or two specific breeds and not a canine grab bag.
-So, whether you go to a pet store, large kennel facility, or find that special puppy on the internet, it came from a breeder, and you need to find out whatever you can about them.
+So, whether you go to a pet store or large kennel facility or find that special puppy on the internet, it came from a breeder, and you need to find out whatever you can about them.

-Don’t be put off by a breeder who questions you about your intentions and your home life, as well as your dog expertise.
+Don’t be put off by a breeder who questions you about your intentions and your home life, as well as your canine expertise.
 It shows care and concern.
 That’s a good thing!

 WHAT to ask

 What breeds does this breeder specialize in?
-How many dogs are on premises?
+How many dogs are on the premises?
 Where are the dogs kept?
 How many litters do the females have in their lifetime?
-How long do the puppies nurse for and how old are the puppies when they’re taken from their mother?
-Are the dogs let outside to exercise, play and bathroom?
-Are the breeding dogs as well as the puppies cared for by a vet and what is his name?
+How long do the puppies nurse for, and how old are the puppies when they’re taken from their mother?
+Are the dogs let outside to exercise, play, and go to the bathroom?
+Are the breeding dogs, as well as the puppies, cared for by a vet, and what is his name?
 (Yes, you are going to check him out too.)
-Do the puppies have any interaction with humans or are they isolated?
+Do the puppies interact with humans, or are they isolated?
 How old are the puppies before they are allowed to go to their new home?
 If the dogs are pedigree, what is the breeder’s standing with the AKC?
 (Don’t ask the breeder, ask the AKC.)
 If you go to a large facility, find out where the puppies come from because they probably do not breed all of them.

 WHAT to look for

 Look around the premises.
-Is it clean and ventilated or DOES IT SMELL FOUL?
+Is it clean and ventilated, or DOES IT SMELL FOUL?
 Is it too crowded for the number of dogs?
-If it’s a private home are there cages or kennels, referred to as APARTMENTS, everywhere including the kitchen?
+If it’s a private home, are there cages or kennels, referred to as APARTMENTS, everywhere, including the kitchen?
 Is there molded dog kibble in the corners of the floor?
 Are the food and water dishes clean?
-Are there drip bottles in cages which might indicate long periods of confinement?
-Do you see birds, or wildlife?
-This may mean that the breeder is a “COLLECTOR” who has too many animals to care for properly?
+Are there drip bottles in cages that might indicate extended periods of confinement?
+Do you see birds or wildlife?
+This may mean that the breeder is a “COLLECTOR” who has too many animals to care for properly.

 PET SHOPS Bigger is not always better.
 Chain store pets do not necessarily live in better conditions or come from better breeders than privately owned small stores.
 Just like any other business, the conditions of the shop will depend on the proprietor or management.
 HOWEVER, FOREWARNED IS FOREARMED.

-It is not a good sign if you walk into a pet shop, and you can’t catch your breath.
-I agree that it doesn’t mean you won’t find a fabulous puppy, but I do want you to keep it in mind when you look around at other questionable conditions.
+It is not a good sign if you walk into a pet shop and can’t catch your breath.
+I agree that it doesn’t mean you won’t find a fabulous puppy, but I do want you to keep this in mind when you look around at other questionable conditions.

 WHAT to ask

-Do the puppies come from a local or out of state breeder?
+Do the puppies come from a local or out-of-state breeder?
 How long has a particular puppy been at the shop?
 How old is the puppy?
 Do they have “papers” you can review?
 Are the dogs ever taken out of the cages for bathrooming, grooming, playing, or socializing?
-Are they veterinary checked and do they have records?
+Are they veterinary checked, and do they have records?
 WHAT IS THE VET’S NAME?
-Can you take a puppy into a private room or special play area and spend time together?
-What is the store’s policy in reference to veterinary care?
-What will they be responsible for prior to and after your puppy purchase?
-What are the store hours and who is there to care for the puppies when the store is closed?
+Can you take a puppy into a private room or particular play area and spend time together?
+What is the store’s policy about veterinary care?
+What will they be responsible for before and after your puppy purchase?
+What are the store hours and who cares for the puppies when the store is closed?
 How long has the shop been in business?

 WHAT to look for

 INTERNET, NEWSPAPERS, & DOG MAGAZINES OK… I know…The pictures on the internet are too cute for words.
-I also know that these dogs deserve a loving wonderful home.
-Been there.
-Done that.
-I just want you to be aware and know what to expect.
-You may not get the puppy in the photo that you fell in love with.
+I also know that these dogs deserve a loving, wonderful home.
+I have been there and done that.
+I want you to be aware and know what to expect.
+You may not get the puppy you fell in love with in the photo.

 WHAT to ask

 If you only see an e-mail address, ask for a phone number.
 Get as much personal information as you can.
-Name, address, phone, cell phone, veterinarian name, address and phone number and use them to ask questions.
+Name, address, cell phone, veterinarian name, address, and phone number, and use them to ask questions.
 If they are out of state, have them send additional photos of the puppy and premises.
 Ask them how the dog will be delivered to you.
 If by plane, call the airline and the airport where the dog is coming from and ask what their regulations are.
-Notice if the seller shows concern and says something like “it’s too hot for the puppy to be at the airport in the middle of the afternoon, so we need to do an early flight.”
-Ask if the puppy will be given tranquilizers or motion sickness medication before the flight?
+Notice if the seller shows concern and says something like, “It’s too hot for the puppy to be at the airport in the middle of the afternoon, so we need to do an early flight.”
+Ask if the puppy will be given tranquilizers or motion sickness medication before the flight.
 Question the age of the puppy before it leaves home.
-If you’re looking for a toy breed, will the breeder tell you that the puppy must be old enough, big enough and strong enough to travel?
+If you’re looking for a toy breed, will the breeder tell you that the puppy must be old enough, big enough, and strong enough to travel?
 Asking for pictures of the parents is always something that makes me roll my eyes.
-Someone please tell me how you know that those dogs are the parents.
+Someone, please tell me how you know that those dogs in the photos are the parents.

 WHAT to look for

 How many listings for puppies does this breeder have?
 How many breeds does this breeder advertise?
 Do they offer personal information and welcome e-mail inquiries?
 Can you call to talk to someone?
 Do you always get a recording or have to leave a message?
 Notice if the photos are professional from dog shows.
-Sometimes the photos will have a winner’s plaque next to the dog, with usable info on it.
-Ads that say no photo available at this time should make you think twice about the site, even though the photo might not be of the dog you receive!
+Sometimes, the images have a winner’s plaque next to the dog, with usable info.
+Ads that say no photo is available now should make you think twice about the site.
+But, if there is a photo, the photo might not be of the dog you receive!
 Does the advertiser or seller offer only a P.O.
 Box?
-I’m also weary of e-mail addresses that are free to the user because it doesn’t show as much permanence for a reliable business as someone with a cable service address.
-Requests for too much of your personal info on the internet would make me uncomfortable too.
+I’m also wary of e-mail addresses that are free to the user because they don’t show as much permanence for a reliable business as someone with a cable service address.
+Requests for too much of your personal info on the internet would make me uncomfortable, too.
 DO A BACKGROUND CHECK VIA THE INTERNET.
 It’s worth the nominal fee.
-Also check out any pet abuse websites.
+Also, check out any pet abuse websites.
 You might find more than you’re looking for.

 LOCAL FLYERS